danietakeshi/ml-zoomcamp/01_Week/articles/04 - Lessons in Machine Learning Project Organization.md

 # Lessons in Machine Learning Project Organization

-In this transcription, we are introduced to a lesson on organizing machine learning projects, which is part of a broader course called "Machine Learning in ZoomCamp."
+In this transcription, we are introduced to a lesson on organizing machine learning projects, which is part of a broader course called "Machine Learning ZoomCamp."
 The speaker discusses the importance of structuring machine learning projects effectively and introduces the CRISP-DM methodology as a framework for organizing these projects.

 ## Introduction